 An Object Instance refers to a single instance Object of a type defined by a Multi-Instance Object in the Agent’s Instantiated Data Model.
 Also called a Row of a Table.

 An Object Path is a Path Name that addresses an Object.
-In the case of Multi-Instance Objects, an Object Path addresses the Object type itself rather than instances of that Object, which are addressed by Instance Paths
+In the case of Multi-Instance Objects, an Object Path addresses the Object type itself rather than instances of that Object, which are addressed by Object Instance Paths.
+See Path Names.

 A method defined for a particular Service Element that can be invoked with the Operate message.